Select language : EN | 中文

 • Laser Surgery

-A laser can be used to treat pre-cancerous and other conditions on the cervix.
-Due to its precision, this method is usually used during the pre-cancerous and early stage of cervical cancer, and involves using a focused carbon dioxide laser beam to burn off or cut off the abnormal cells on the cervix.
+A laser can be used to treat pre-cancerous and other conditions in the cervix.
+Due to its precision, this method is usually used during the pre-cancerous and early stages of cervical cancer, involving a focused carbon dioxide laser beam to burn off or cut off the abnormal cells in the cervix.

 In many cases of precancer (CIN 2-3), the disease only involves the outer part of the cervix and so it may not be necessary to excise a large part of the cervix.
 Using a laser to destroy the abnormal cells can effectively treat the CIN and yet preserved the function of the cervix for future pregnancy.